The Mori-Zwanzig formulation of deep learning: Functional setting

 \end{proof}

 \vs

-{\bf Remark:} The result \eqref{measurepreservation} has a straightforward geometrical interpretation in two dimensions.
-Pick a ruler of length $r=\lambda(\mathscr{R}(\xi_{n}))$ with endpoints that can leave markings if we slide it on a rectangular table with side lengths $s_b=\lambda(\mathscr{R}( X_{n+1}))$ (horizontal side) $s_h=\lambda(\mathscr{R}(X_{n}))$ (vertical side).
-Then slide the ruler from the top to the bottom of the table, while keeping it horizontal, i.e., parallel to the horizontal sides of the table (see Figure \ref{fig:condPDF}).
-The area of the domain defined by the two curves drawn by the endpoints of the ruler is always $r\times s_h$ independently of the way we slide the ruler laterally -- provided the ruler never gets out of the table.
+{\bf Remark:} The equality \eqref{measurepreservation} has a nice geometrical interpretation in two dimensions.
+Consider a ruler of length $r=\lambda(\mathscr{R}(\xi_{n}))$ with endpoints that can leave markings if we slide the ruler on a rectangular table with side lengths $s_b=\lambda(\mathscr{R}( X_{n+1}))$ (horizontal sides) $s_h=\lambda(\mathscr{R}(X_{n}))$ (vertical sides).
+If we slide the ruler from the top to the bottom of the table, while keeping it parallel to the horizontal side of the table (see Figure \ref{fig:condPDF}) then the area of the domain within the markings left by the endpoints of the ruler is always $r\times s_h$ independently of the way we slide the ruler -- provided the ruler never gets out of the table and never inverts its vertical motion.

 \begin{lemma} If the range of $\bm \xi_{n-1}$ is a bounded subset of $\mathbb{R}^N$ then the transition density $p_{n+1|n}(\bm y|\bm x)$ is an element of $L^1\left(\mathscr{R}(\bm X_{n+1})\times\mathscr{R}(\bm X_{n})\right)$. \end{lemma} \begin{proof} Note that